Search

 Feeling tightness in your back and shoulders?
 Not using a firm enough chair to support your lumbar while working from home could be why.
 Gallucci recommends the overhead arm reach stretch as a highly effective way to reduce this tightness.

-How to do it: Sit up straight and reach your right hand and left hand toward the sky.
+How to do it: Sit up straight and reach your hands toward the sky.
 Interlock your fingers and flip your palms around so they’re facing upwards.
 Stretch your body tall up to the sky and then exhale while holding this stretch for 15 seconds–you should feel your back elongate.

 Takeaway: Self-Care Isn’t Selfish

-Remembering to incorporate neck and back stretches into your daily activities can go a long way in making your work-from-home days more comfortable and getting you back to a full range of motion.
-While you don’t have to do all seven of these stretches every single day, it’s a good idea to try each one and find which few work best for you.
-And if you need a little extra help, try a regular chiropractic adjustment for neck and back relief.
+Remembering to incorporate these daily neck and back stretches for remote working moms into your daily life can go a long way in making your work-from-home days more comfortable and getting you back to a full range of motion.
+While you don’t have to do all seven of these stretches every single day, try each one and find which few work best.

 Keep in mind it’s also important to take frequent breaks when working from home.
 “I encourage stretches or a quick walk (1-2 minutes even) break once every hour or so,” says Kross.
-Taking care of your body and mind with breaks like these are the best ways to tackle your roles as a mom and a career woman, all with renewed energy and focus.
+Taking care of your body and mind with breaks like these allows you to tackle your roles as a mom and a career woman, all with renewed energy and focus.

 About the Experts: